The respondent, a 30-year-old woman from Afghanistan, was pushed back from Croatia to Bosnia on August 22.

 “It is so so hard with children.
 Like tragedy.
 We are in the forest, they are afraid and cry.
 If they cry, police see us and catch us.
 They are cold but if bring tent police see us and catch us”

-The group was only 12 km from the Slovenian border when the police approached them at 2 a.m.
-The respondent says that she had heard a lot of terrible stories about Croatian police and had seen the wounds of fellow pushed back people.
-Despite this, she says that she did indeed encounter good mannered police officers.
-The two male police officers in a light blue uniform with the Croatian flag sewed on it told the respondent that they had been called by locals, even though the respondent is suspicious since the “capture” (respondent’s reference) happened at night in the middle of a forest.
+According to the respondent, the group was an estimated 12 km from the Slovenian border when two male officers in light blue uniforms with the Croatian flag sewn on approached them at approximately 2 AM.
+She mentioned that she had heard numerous stories about the Croatian police and had seen the wounds of people who were pushed back.
+Despite this, she says that she did encounter good-mannered police officers.
+The two uniformed men reportedly informed the group that locals had called the police on them, although the respondent was sceptical about this since the “capture” happened at night in the middle of a forest.

-At the border all the police officers who had been driving the vehicle ordered the people to hand over all their personal belongings including their phones, power banks, bags and even their shoes except from the ones of the children and told them not to look back and walk straight back into Bosnia.
-The respondent asked politely if she could at least have the phone since it is expensive to buy a new one.
-At this point two officers came out of the police station of the border, wearing all black uniforms and balaclavas (most likely Croatian special police).
+According to the respondent, at the border, the officers who had been driving the vehicle ordered the people to hand over their personal belongings, which included their phones, power banks, bags and even their shoes, with the exception of children’s shoes.
+They reportedly ordered the transit group to not look back and walk straight back to Bosnia.
+The respondent said she asked politely if she could at least have the phone since it is expensive to buy a new one.
+At this point, two officers came out of the police station at the border, described as wearing all-black uniforms and balaclavas.

 “One of them looked at me and screamed ‘GO’ while threatening to hit me with the baton.
 I was terrified I know that if we refuse, they beat us.
 I just held my daughter and ran away.
 Seven days of walking all finished in 2 hours.
 And you are back at the beginning”